Locations:

 Autism spectrum disorder, attention-deficit hyperactivity disorder and dyslexia are among the conditions associated with neurodivergence.
 As a result, patients with neurodivergence may present with unique medical needs.
 For example, patients might experience sensory challenges like hypersensitivity to light, sound or touch; communication problems; and behavioral challenges, including unregulated emotions and an insistence on routine.
 Even basic interactions like requesting a glass of water or showing a provider where something hurts can be fraught.

-“We’ve always been able to manage these patients’ medical needs, but we’ve found that — in order to provide a compassionate, safe and inclusive environment — we must step back a bit,” Matich explains.
+“We’ve always been able to manage these patients’ medical needs, but we’ve found that — in order to provide a compassionate and safe environment — we must step back a bit,” Matich explains.
 “It’s important to understand how to address any problems that can lead to communication deficits, stress and distrust.”

 To that end, Matich and her nursing staff turned to Travis Haycook, PsyD, ABD, who, as Assistant Director of Cleveland Clinic Children’s Autism Development Solutions, has almost 30 years of experience working with children with autism.